csongorb/leveldesigncards/README.md

 ## Changelog

-### Todos
+### Todos / Ideas / Bugs

-- catching up with the features of the old strcuture
-	- adding PDFs!
+- PDF generation
+	- one page generation with QR codes has some bugs (codes are on a separate page)
+	- should the html-part be moved to js (and thus to the cardsimulator)? or is it ok to keep it in the html-file?

 ### Release 3.0 (Work in Progress)

+- restructured the main architecture, repository separated into
+	- cardsimulator
+	- leveldesigncards (that includes cardsimulator as submodule)
 - replaced all broken gamasutra.com links with working gamedeveloper.com links
 - some other links updated
 - new cards